BlueBrain/BluePySubcellular/README.md

 # BluePySubcellular

-This repo hosts a Python API for the subcellular application.
+This repo hosts a Python API for the Subcellular application.
-It allows users of the subcellular application to download their existing models and to run simulations in the cloud.
+It allows users of the Subcellular application to download their existing models and to run simulations in the cloud.

 # Installation